airbuorne/Hackintosh-Z390X-i59600k-OpenCore-EFI/README.md

 * Shutdown & Restart
 * Wifi and Bluetooth haven't tested yet beacause i need an adapter from mini pcie to pcie but im pretty sure an intel AC3160 would work, tested from previous hackintosh builds (kexts are included in the EFI)
 * icloud, imessage and facetime worked after configuing the SMBIOS and adding a valid serial number
-* Downloading apps from AppStore and apple-id work just fine
+* Downloading apps from AppStore and Apple-id work just fine

 <h3>Not Working</h3>